 Volunteer:

-Cerro el Calavario:
+Cerro el Calvario:

-El boca del Sapo:
+El Boca del Sapo:

 Visit the Basilica de San Francisco:

-I know, I know, you’re probably sick of us recommending churches, but the grounds and the church are well worth a look.
-But what’s more amazing about this particular church is what happens outside it on a daily basis.
-Right out front you’ll find an area that’s reserved for blessing vehicles.
+I know, I know, you're probably sick of us recommending churches, but the grounds and the church are well worth a look.
+But what's more amazing about this particular church is what happens outside it on a daily basis.
+Right out front, you'll find an area that's reserved for blessing vehicles.
 Yup, you heard me.
-People drive their cars here all dressed up in ribbons (the cars not the people) and park them outside to have them blessed by monks who spray them with alcohol (again the cars not the people) to help them avoid any kind of accident and then they celebrate by getting drunk and driving home, eeeeeeeeeeh really?
+People drive their cars here all dressed up in ribbons (the cars not the people) and park them outside to have them blessed by monks who spray them with alcohol (again the cars not the people) to help them avoid any kind of accident and then they celebrate by getting drunk and driving home, eeeeeeeeee really?

 Walk the Coastline:

-We’re seaside babies so walking the coast anywhere is an absolute pleasure for us, even if it is only a lake.
-Copacabana has miles of crescent shaped coastline for you to discover, sure take a towel with you and get your tan on while you’re at it.
+We're seaside babies so walking the coast anywhere is an absolute pleasure for us, even if it is only a lake.
+Copacabana has miles of crescent-shaped coastline for you to discover, sure take a towel with you and get your tan on while you're at it.

 La Isla del Sol: